 While in triage, blood and urine tests showed my body took on a new infection.
 Luckily it was my actual OB on call and she and my Infectious Disease Doctor made the choice to induce me on the spot since I was 36 weeks and 5 days.
 My OB is so kind, compassionate, and decisive.
-She didn’t want to leave me in the pain I’ve been in for a month.
+She didn’t want to leave me in the pain.
 She gave me the option to be hospitalized with more aggressive IV antibiotics and painkillers or induced me hoping that he will take the pressure off my renal system allowing it to heal.
 I chose induction.

 In between contractions in my own hospital gown from GiftGowns

 Well it turned out that my body just needed a tiny push into labor.
 Two hours later at 4PM I was having some cramping radiating in my back which I assumed was Braxton Hicks.
 Two hours later at 6PM I was having contractions 1 minute long, 2 minutes apart and made it to 4 cm.
 The Cervidol was deemed “too effective” and I was so thankful to have Rob and my doula Carla there!
-By 8PM I felt I suffered enough this pregnancy and I wanted my epidural so they moved me to the Labor and Delivery floor.
-They gave me some fentanyl so that I could sit still during the epidural and after that point I felt 0 pain.
+By 8PM I decided I had enough this pregnancy and I wanted my epidural so they moved me to the Labor and Delivery floor.
+They gave me some fentanyl and the epidural and after that point I felt 0 pain.

 At 9PM, Dr.Lisa broke my water however I stayed at 4cm for nine whole hours even with a Pitocin drip that was super effective in giving me contractions.
 At 4AM, The nurse noticed that baby was in the wrong position and that’s why I was stalled.
 He was laying on a diagonal making it hard for my body to push him downward.
 He must have heard because little man moved into birthing position within 2 minutes of that statement.
 Contractions continued and I was still super comfortable from my epidural, so comfortable I sent my doula to another client who was having a much harder labor than mine.

 Rob and I were chronicling the labor on IG stories that I was saving and planning to post later after we announced his arrival!
 Silly things like his sleeping arrangements, our inappropriate movie choices, how silly I felt on fentanyl, and the final video we made it was 6:04AM and I was STILL 4cm… just like I had been for the past 12 hours.
 We were thinking he would arrive sometime that evening at the pace things were going and were watching Jurassic Park on Netflix while we waited to dilate.
-I was so anxious for transition and pushing since my last experience with it was so painful!
-With November, even with an epidural I went through 2 hours of hellish transition followed by a ridiculously painful 40 minutes of pushing (feeling much more than I wanted ) with a second degree tear.
+I was so anxious for transition and pushing since my last experience was not a walk in the park – which what labor is??
 I kept reserving my energy for that portion.

 The nurse checked me at 7 AM and I was thrilled to be at 6cm.
 Progress!!
-Again, I still thought labor was hours away so I sent Rob to do a few things, Carla to stay with the other labouring mama, no point her watching me watch Orange is The New Black.
+Again, I still thought labor was hours away so I sent Rob to go get some food and take a break.
+I told my doula, Carla to stay with the other labouring mama, no point her watching me watch Orange is The New Black.
 Carla’s backup Lorie was available at any point I needed so I was super supported.

 At 7:20AM, Rob was back and I tried getting on my knees just to make sure I could get into that position to push since I was refusing to push on my back.
 I felt a little warm and asked to turn on the fan and that prompted my nurse to give me another check even though it has only been 20 minutes..
 I was 10cm and good to go!
 My body went from 4cm-10cm in around 60 minutes.
 If feeling mildly warmer was my only feeling of transition, I was one happy mama!
 I was relieved to have no vomiting, shakes, and mental chaos.